 Paul grew up in the small town of Dominion, NS. ( Cape Breton).
 He began drawing at a very young age and progressed to oil painting in his teens.
-Economics guided him to a career path in the financial world and he went on to achieve many awards in his organization and the industry before retiring after 35 years as Director, Business Development in 2012, living in the City of Lakes, Dartmouth NS.
+Today he paints with the acrylic medium because of the vibrant colour possibilities.

 Some examples of his growing talent include receiving Special Recognition Award in the “Light Space Time” 2020 June contest involving artists from 32 countries with his entry of “Just old Archie”.
 His painting “Last plane in the sky” was a finalist in the 4th Annual Fusion International Skies competition……announced early August 2020.
 In Oct 2020, “Low Tide Dreaming” was a finalist in the 5th Annual Fusion Seascapes international competition and also “Sun Still Shines on Halifax” won a Special Recognition Award in another “Light Space Time” competition during the same month.
 In Jan 2021, his entry of “Walking Towards Tranquility” was a finalist in the Fusion 6th Annual International Landscapes competition.
 The painting entitled “Innocence Walking” won a Special Recognition Award during the April 2021 11th Annual Figurative “Light Space Time” international competition.
 The painting “A Whitepoint Beach Winter” was a finalist in the 2021 Fusion 6th Annual Waterscapes international competition in May 2021.
 Paul was also a Fusion finalist in November 2023.
 The painting ”I Know I’m Cute” finished in the top 1% of over 2500 international entries for most popular entry in the Boldbrush June 2022 Art Contest.